sshubham10/Hidden-Layer-analysis-in-Neural-Network-using-MNIST/README.md

 ### **Credits & Attribution**

-*
-**Core Engine**: Logic adapted from *Neural Networks and Deep Learning* by Michael Nielsen.
+*  **Core Engine**: Logic adapted from *Neural Networks and Deep Learning* by Michael Nielsen.

-*
-**Analysis & Report**: All technical implementations of Tasks 1-3, weight visualizations, and analytical observations were conducted independently.
+*  **Analysis & Report**: All technical implementations of Tasks 1-3, weight visualizations, and analytical observations were conducted independently.

-Would you like me to help you create a specific "How to contribute" or "License" section for this README?